Raiondesu/vue-simple-headful/readme.md

 [![](https://img.shields.io/npm/dt/vue-simple-headful.svg?style=flat-square)](https://www.npmjs.com/package/vue-headful)

 This is a direct and fully reworked fork of [`vue-headful`](https://github.com/troxler/vue-headful).
 It is meant to make headful interactions simpler and more diverse for Vue.js.
+It can be used as a replacement for original `vue-headful` if more simplicity or richer functionality needed.

 `vue-simple-headful` is a tiny wrapper around [Headful](https://github.com/troxler/headful), a generic library to set meta tags with JavaScript.

-`npm i vue-headful`
+`npm i -S vue-headful`
+`yarn add vue-headful`

 -----